alecrios/accessible-menu/README.md

 new Menu(menu, menuButton, ['fade', 'slide']);
 ```

 Transition settings are passed down from parent menu to child menu, so if the menu in the above example has tertiary and quaternary menus, they would slide.
-Because of this inheretence, if you wanted all menus to slide, you could simply pass in `['slide']`.
+Because of this inheritence, if you wanted all menus to slide, you could simply pass in `['slide']`.

 Note: In menu systems that do not have a menu button (i.e. visually persistent menus not toggled by a menu button), the transition settings for the root menu are still configured at index 0 of the array, even though this menu will never transition.
 For example, the code below indicates a menu without a menu button whose child menus fade and grandchild menus slide.